Preservation, Growth, or Project: How to Know Which Engagement You Need

 Each shape scales across five engagement tiers, based on budget and scope.
 The shape determines the work's orientation; the tier determines its depth.

-Who Needs a Preservation Engagement
+Who needs a Preservation engagement?

-What Preservation Includes
+What Preservation usually includes

 Foundational SEO and technical work — schema, site architecture, entity clarity, internal linking